 The benefits of 64-bit technology become apparent when you are using large amounts of memory.
 However, even then this only applies to certain functions: “normal” computing functions such as word processing and Web browsing will not reap any added benefit from having a 64-bit system.
 However, functions such as graphics processing and scientific calculations will get a boost in performance.

-Apple claims that Lion offers 250 new or changed features.
-To learn more, visit the Apple website: www.apple.com/macosx.
+Like most OS X upgrades, Apple claims hundreds of new or updated features with Mountain Lion.
+To learn more, visit the Apple website: www.apple.com/osx/whats-new/features.html.

 Windows on a Mac

-As the hardware used on both Mac and Windows systems have converged over the last several years, a number of utilities now make it possible to run the Windows operating system, and Windows programs, on a Mac.
+If you’ve taken the plunge and switched to a Mac from Windows, you have two options for running your Windows titles: Either maintain a separate Windows system, or use a utility that will allow you to install Windows on a Mac.
+For many, the former isn’t overly convenient.
+However, as the hardware used on both Mac and Windows systems have converged over the last several years, a number of utilities now make it possible to run the Windows operating system, and therefore Windows-based programs, on a Mac.

-Two programs that allow you to run Windows in a virtual environment on a Mac-tel system (a Mac with an Intel processor) are Parallels Desktop for Mac 7.0 (www.parallels.com), released on September 6, 2011, and VMware Fusion 4.0 (www.vmware.com/products/fusion), which was released on September 14, 2011.
-Both support Mac OS X Lion and require a Mac-tel system.
-VMware Fusion is available for a 30-day free trial, after which the cost to purchase is currently $49.99.
-Parallels is also available to try for free for 30 days, after which the cost for new customers is $79.99.
+Two programs that allow you to run Windows in a virtual environment on Mactel systems are Parallels Desktop for Mac 8.0 (www.parallels.com), released on September 4, 2012, and VM Fusion 5 (www.vmware.com/products/fusion), released on August 23, 2012.
+Both support Mac OS X Mountain Lion as well as Windows 8.
+Parallels is available to try for free for 30 days, after which a new-user license costs $79.99.
+VMware Fusion 5 also comes with a free 30-day trial, after which a new-user license costs $49.99.

-After choosing an operating system, you must pick the platform to run it on.
+Once you settle on an operating system, the choices don’t end there.
+You must then pick the platform to run it on.
 Historically, this has meant selecting a laptop or desktop, but the mobile market has widened over the last several years to include traditional laptops/notebooks, netbooks, ultra-mobile PCs and more.
 Globally, portables outsell desktop PCs, and their prices have fallen while their power and functionality have increased.
 The line between desktops and laptops has blurred over the years; some new desktops are actually smaller than some laptops, while some laptops offer features and capabilities rivaling those of traditional desktops.

 Laptop Versus Desktop